• Species collection

 • Transcriptomics (in venomics)

 I utilize transcriptomics for classic phylogenomics but recently in particular for venomics.
 To understand venom evolution transcriptome data is used to analyze gene expression levels in combination with protomic data.
-In most cases for small invertebrates the workflow (graphic on the right from von Reumont etal.
+In most cases for small invertebrates the workflow (von Reumont etal.
 2017) differs slightly and a differential gene expression applying replicates of venom gland transcriptome samples is not possible.

 I am interested in genomics from a twofold perspective.
 Within a phylogenomic context I like to understand general evolution of pancrustaceans for example the transition from marine to terrestrial habitats.
 Linked to venomics genome data of venomous species is important to understand the processes that drive evolution of toxins.
-I have strong collaborations within the i5K initiative,the ZMB at the Researchmuseum Alexander Koenig Bonn and LOEWE TBG to work on genomics of hymenopteran and pancrustacean species.
+I have strong collaborations within the i5K initiative, the ZMB at the Researchmuseum Alexander Koenig Bonn and in LOEWE TBG (LOEWE Center for Translational Biodiversitygenomics) to work on genomics of hymenopteran and pancrustacean species.
 Several species are currently being sequenced on PacBio, Nanopore and Illumina platforms.

 Currently I have strong collaborations to analyze proteome data from venom glands with experts in Australia (Eivind Undheim) and France (Sebastien Dutertre).
+Recently a top notch Orbitrap system is accessible for us at the JLU via a collaboration with the group of Guenther Lochnit.
 One future goal is to establish proteomics also in my own working group to tackle venom evolution of some species complementary with transcriptomics and genomics.
 An extended field in proteomics is the synthesis and test for activity of putative toxins, which is important to apply for later projects and to understand functional toxin evolution better.
 The pipelines for that are currently established in the new Animal Venomics group in Gießen.